thioseck/Project_We_Rate_Dogs/Readme.md

 # Instructions
 Our tasks in this project are as follows:
- Data wrangling, which consists of:
++ Data wrangling, which consists of:
-        Gathering data (downloadable file in the Resources tab in the left most panel of your classroom and linked in step 1 below).
+       ++ Gathering data
-        Assessing data
+       ++ Assessing data
-        Cleaning data
+       ++ Cleaning data
-   Storing the clean dataset in a csv file
++ Storing the clean dataset in a csv file
-   Analyzing, and visualizing our wrangled data Reporting on
++   Analyzing, and visualizing our wrangled data Reporting on
- 1) your data wrangling efforts and
+ 1) our data wrangling efforts and
- 2) your data analyses and visualizations
+ 2) ourr data analyses and visualizations

-Tools
+# Tools
-This project uses Python 3 and is designed to be completed through the Jupyter Notebooks IDE.
-It is highly recommended that we use the Anaconda distribution to install Python, since the distribution includes all necessary Python libraries as well as Jupyter Notebooks.
+In this project, we Python 2 or 3 and is designed to be completed through the Jupyter Notebooks IDE.
+We will use the Anaconda distribution to install Python, since the distribution includes all necessary Python libraries as well as Jupyter Notebooks.
 The following libraries are expected to be used in this project:

-    pandas
++ pandas
-    NumPy
++ NumPy
++ matlabplot
++ seaborn
-    requests
++ requests
-    tweepy
++ tweepy
-    json
++ json